How to Host a Slam

 - Recruit three judges who have a working knowledge of the topics to be discussed.
 It’s also a good idea to have at least one judge who teaches philosophy at a local community college or nearby university.

 - Recruit volunteers.
 Slams run smoothly when you have a voluble and enthusiastic MC, a calm and cheerful Hat holder for drawing the questions, a time-keeper with a heavy metal voice or piercing whistle, and at least two people who know their numbers and can tally the final scores.
+Since 2017, we have relied on an electronic scoring system.
 You’ll also want a Slam photographer on hand, even though selfies will be rampant throughout the evening.

 - Decide whether or not to award a cash prize.
 The A2Ethics Slam includes a $600 prize for first place.
-We pay for this, in part, through a minimal ticket charge ($5) and a registration fee for each team ($35).
+We pay for this, in part, through a now-and-again minimal ticket charge ($5.00 at the door) and a standard registration fee for each team ($35).
 We also offer a few other prizes.
-The first place winner gets the Philosopher’s Hat for a year (think Stanley Cup).
+The first place winner gets the Philosopher’s Hat (Ann Arbor Slam) or The Golden Winged Sandal (Ypsilanti Slam) for a year.
+Like the Stanley Cup, the Hat and the Sandal travel with the winner.
 Second place finishers receive philosopher refrigerator magnets.
 And The People’s Choice Award includes breakfast gift cards from a local restaurant.

 - You may also want to secure one or more event sponsors.
 Depending on whether you decide to have a T-shirt or other memento for team members, costs will vary.
 A2Ethics spends about $2,500 each year on its Slam.